fabferri/az-pattern/01-private-link/README.md

 * **consumer-vnet-1er.json**: ARM template to create a VNet with the private endpoint.
 The ARM template contain two variables:
    - **"erCircuitId"**: it is the resource Id of the existing Expressroute circuit.
 The structure of variable is reported below:
 "erCircuitId": "/subscriptions/<AZURE_SUBSCRIPITON_ID>/resourceGroups/<RESOURCE-GROUP>/providers/Microsoft.Network/expressRouteCircuits/<EXPRESSROUTE_CIRCUIT_NAME>"
-   - **"authorizationKey"** : it contains the redeem authetorization to link the gateway to the ExpressRoute circuit.
+   - **"authorizationKey"** : it contains the redeem authorization to link the gateway to the ExpressRoute circuit.

 Short description of  **provider.json**:
 * Create a VNet with two subnets: private link subnet and backend subnet.